 Departmental Review of Student Research Conducted as Part of Course Work

-Undergraduate and graduate student research involving human participants that is conducted as part of course work is subject to review for compliance with the TCPS 2.
-In the ICEHR's constituencies, academic units must devise procedures by which research conducted by graduate and undergraduate students as part of their course work can be reviewed by departmental review committees (DRCs).
-The following minimal requirements must be met:
+Student research involving human participants conducted as part of course work is subject to review for compliance with the TCPS2.
+Academic units must devise procedures by which research conducted by graduate and undergraduate students as part of course work can be reviewed by departmental review committees (DRCs).

-- Subject to special documented considerations owing to the size and composition of individual departments, each DRC shall normally consist of no fewer than three members with due consideration given to gender equity.
+- Normally consist of no fewer than three members with due consideration given to gender equity.
 Members shall be appointed by the head of the academic unit.
 All members shall be competent to judge the ethical acceptability of proposals and shall be knowledgeable about the TCPS 2.
-The DRC should be constituted in a manner that enables it to consider a project’s scholarly merit, as part of the ethics review process.
-Departments are encouraged, where feasible, to consider a joint DRC with a cognate department.

-- Approval by a DRC shall be deemed approval by the ICEHR.
+- Approval by a DRC shall be deemed approval by ICEHR.

-- If an applicant believes that his or her proposal poses greater than minimal risk to participants, he or she may submit the proposal directly to the ICEHR in order to conserve time during the review process.
+- Review only minimal risk proposals, and employ the guidelines of the TCPS2 in identifying such proposals.
+All other proposals for undergraduate and graduate research must be reviewed by ICEHR.
+If an applicant believes that his or her proposal poses greater than minimal risk to participants, they may submit their proposal directly to ICEHR to conserve time during the review process.